phi161/phi161.github.io/_bookmarks/resources.md

 is an open-source iOS app that shows the weather, air pollution and asthma conditions around you.
 * [Spend Stack](https://www.spendstack.com/)
 * [immuni](https://www.immuni.italia.it/) is an app that helps us fight the COVID-19 epidemic.
 The app uses technology to alert the users who have had a risky exposure—even if they are asymptomatic.
+* [isowords](https://github.com/pointfreeco/isowords) is a large, complex application built entirely in Swift.
+The iOS client's logic is built in the Composable Architecture and the UI is built mostly in SwiftUI with a little bit in SceneKit.
 * [Undebit](https://www.nbelov.com/), a minimalistic and very fast expense tracking app